pepperell-lab/CHTC_RNAseq_HTSeqCounts/README.md

 ## DAG Files

-The pipeline uses Directed Acyclic Graph (DAG) files to manage the workflow.
+The pipeline uses HTcondor DAG files to manage the workflow.
 These files are automatically generated and include:

 - **Top-Level DAG File:** `input_topLevel.dag`
   - Runs individual DAG files for each sample.